top of page

 Sweeping your deck might be more important than you think.
 Fallen leaves and dirt that sit for too long can lead to mold, wood rot, and discoloration.

-Cleaner can make a big difference, but you'll need to be careful on which ones you use, how often you use them, and how you apply them.
+Cleaner can make a big difference, but you'll need to be careful about which ones you use, how often you use them, and how you apply them.
 Here are some tips for choosing a cleaner that won't hurt you or your deck.

 #1 Tip: Never mix ammonia-based ingredients with bleach.
 Doing this creates a toxic gas known as chloramine, which irritates your respiratory system.